benwbrum/fromthepage/CONTRIBUTING.md

 ## Coding conventions
 * Indentation is via two spaces.
-* We prefer [slim templates](https://slim-template.github.io/), but ERB is acceptible.
+* We prefer [slim templates](https://slim-template.github.io/), but ERB is acceptable.